pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_backup_recover_uninstall.md

 #### Restoring the data

-If you followed the above step, restoring the data is quite easy:
+If you have followed the above steps, restoring the data is quite easy:

-- Restore the `cells` parent folder (under e.g. `/home/pydio/.config/pydio/cells` on Linux or `~/Library/Application\ Support/Pydio/cells` on MacOS)
+- Restore the content of the `cells` folder (under `CELLS_WORKING_DIR`, e.g. `/home/pydio/.config/pydio/cells` on Linux or `~/Library/Application\ Support/Pydio/cells` on MacOS)
 - Restore the database from your sql backup file: make sure to create an empty `cells` with correct owner and use the following command:
   `mysql -u pydio -p cells < /home/pydio/backups/cells_sqldump_<relevant_date>.sql`
 - Optionally restore the folders of any additional external filesystem datasources

 #### Post restoration and before launching the app

-If you recover on another server or if some of the configuration like database, URLs, IP addresses have changed, you must double check in the `pydio.json` configuration file that can be found at the root of the `cells` folder and adapt the values to the new one, typically:
+If you restore the application on a different server or if some of the configuration like database, URLs, IP addresses have changed, you must double check in the `pydio.json` configuration file that can be found at the root of the `CELLS_WORKING_DIR` folder and adapt the values to the new one, typically:

 - if hostname as changed, change `.defaults.urlInternal` property, you might also want to check `.PeerAdress` property of the various DS
 - if public URL has changed, you have to change all occurrences of it (currently 4 in v1.4 and newer)